-The components of our executive compensation program are the following: base salary, annual bonuses, long-term equity-based compensation and certain other benefits that are generally available to all of our employees.
+The components of our executive compensation program are the following: base salary, annual bonuses, long-term incentive compensation in the form of equity awards and certain other benefits that are generally available to all our employees.

 Base Salary.
-In determining base salary recommendations, the Committee primarily considers (1) executive compensation survey results from Radford, which generally reports a compensation range for each position, (2) compensation data of our peer group companies prepared and analyzed by its compensation consultant, and (3) individual performance and contributions.
-In evaluating individual executive performance and contributions, the Committee considers to what extent the executive:
+In evaluating base salaries, the Committee primarily considers (1) executive compensation survey results from Radford, which generally reports a compensation range for each position, (2) compensation data of our peer group companies prepared and analyzed by its compensation consultant, and (3) individual performance and contributions.
+In evaluating individual executive performance and contributions, the Committee considers to what extent the executive officer:

-- · sustains a high level of performance, - · demonstrates leadership and success in contributing toward Viasat's achievement of key business and financial objectives, - contributes significantly to the development and execution of Viasat's long-term strategy, - has a proven ability to help create stockholder value, and - possesses highly developed skills and abilities critical to Viasat's success.
+- · sustains a high level of performance, - demonstrates leadership and success in contributing toward Viasat's achievement of key business and financial objectives, - contributes significantly to the development and execution of Viasat's long-term strategy, - · has a proven ability to help create stockholder value, and - possesses highly developed skills and abilities critical to Viasat's success.